Ski the Great Potato: Idaho Ski Areas, Past and

 lodge.
 Another area converted an old chicken coop.

 No ski lift or likely way to get one?

 early ski hill was run by boy scouts who used horse-drawn toboggans

 published by Trail Guide Books, ISBN 978-0-9911561-0-8

-hiking, horseback riding and biking in the Sawtooth National Recreation
+hiking, horseback riding and biking in and next to the Sawtooth National Recreation

 is the perfect reference and trail companion for those who explore this